rust-lang/rust/text/0000-trait-alias.md

 trait TraitAlias = Debug;
 ```

-Optionnaly, if needed, one can provide a `where` clause to express *bounds*:
+Optionally, if needed, one can provide a `where` clause to express *bounds*:

 ```rust
 trait TraitAlias = Debug where Self: Default;